gubellom/gubellom.github.io/R files/Manipulation.md

 </details>

-# Keep a subset of the original data that meets your condition
+# Keep a subset of the original data that meets certain conditions

 Stata equivalent to `keep if`